spier/springerquotes/README.md

 This is the source code for [Springer Quotes](http://springerquotes.heroku.com/), the application with which [I won the 1st prize][challenge] in the Springer API Challenge 1.0

-Technology-wise this is a rather simple ruby application (ruby 1.8.7), which uses Sinatra for the server implementation.

-I am open sourcing this code, so that others can maybe take some bits and pieces that they need.
+I am open sourcing this code, so that others can take some bits and pieces that they need.
+Also this seems like the right thing to do, as I have used some many open source tools (as you will see later).

 There are two interesting pieces to this application that I want to highlight:

 * It uses the [Emphasis Library](https://github.com/NYTimes/Emphasis) for the quote selection effect in the UI,